lgraubner/sitemap-generator-cli/README.md

 ### maxDepth

 Set a maximum distance from the original request to crawl URLs, useful for generating smaller `sitemap.xml` files.
 Defaults to 0, which means it will crawl all levels.

+### noRespectRobotsTxt

+Controls whether the crawler should respect rules in robots.txt.

 ### query